guitarino/adaptive-grid--preact/README.md

 [Here's an example of usage](https://github.com/guitarino/adaptive-grid--preact/blob/master/demo/src/App.jsx) that produces the result shown in the Gif above.
 [Here's a demo link](https://guitarino.github.io/adaptive-grid--preact/) to where you can play with different screen sizes.

-## Advanced use-case: min height to match the content size
+## Advanced use-case: min height to match the content height

 What if you want your grid item's height match its content height?
-There is another component provided that composes original `adaptive-grid`, imported as follows:
+There is another component in the package that composes the original `adaptive-grid`, imported as follows:

 ```javascript
 import { AdaptiveGrid, AdaptiveGridItem } from 'adaptive-grid--preact/build/adaptive-content-grid';